Bananattack/fflsaga2/memory-map.md

 Cartridge
 ---------

-- Mapper: MBC2.
+- Mapper: MBC1
 - ROM: 256 KiB (16 banks of 16 KiB each).
-- RAM: 512 nybbles of battery-backed save RAM.
+- RAM: 8 KiB of battery-backed save RAM.
 - GBC Support: No.
 - SGB Support: No.